New! The application for this year's Brian & Patricia Kelly Postsecondary Scholarship Fund is now open!

-The Brian & Patricia Kelly Postsecondary Scholarship Fund selects eligible colleges, vocational/technical schools and transition programs in the United States to identify qualified students or clients with Autism Spectrum Disorder (ASD) and offer scholarship funds of up to $5,000 per student and $25,000 per program.
+The Brian & Patricia Kelly Postsecondary Scholarship Fund selects eligible colleges, vocational/technical schools and transition programs in the United States to identify qualified students or clients with Autism Spectrum Disorder and offer scholarship funds of up to $5,000 per student and $25,000 per program.

 This program accepts applications from two- and four-year colleges as well as vocational/technical schools and transition programs to provide scholarship funding to individuals with autism and to ultimately increase the number of participants on the spectrum.